mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   </tr>
 </table>

 The following are a few point and vector operations with examples of output.
-The script starts with declaring and initializing a few values, then applying some operations.
+The script starts with declaring and initializing a few values, then applying some operations:

 <table class="multiline" width="100%">